Frequently Asked Questions

 DO NEW ROOTS STUDENTS HAVE TO MEET NEW YORK STATE GRADUATION REQUIREMENTS?

 Yes.
-New Roots students must meet or exceed New York State graduation requirements, in addition to meeting New Roots graduation requirements.
+New Roots students have to meet or exceed New York State graduation requirements, in addition to meeting New Roots graduation requirements.
 These include graduating with college credit through our concurrent enrollment program with TC3, demonstrating mastery of essential skills and knowledge areas through the creation of an online digital graduation portfolio and a senior team capstone project.

 DO STUDENTS TAKE REGENTS EXAMS?